d3b4g/leonids/_posts/split.md

 - pwnme()
 - usefulFunction()

-So lets see what these fucntions does!
+So lets disassemble and see what these fucntions does!

 ###### main():